Ethar7/sessions/README.md

-# sessions
-this is for tasks frontend development
+this is my first readme